komrad36/Leftpack/README.md

 Extremely fast (up to 39x faster than naive) AVX2 leftpack/compress implementations (keep and contiguously pack a subset of elements)

-Sometimes you have an array of elements and a corresponding bitarray indicating a subset of elements to keep; that is, to output contiguously while discarding the rest, often called a left-pack or compress operation.
+Sometimes you have an array of elements and a corresponding bitmask/bitarray indicating a subset of elements to keep; that is, to output contiguously while discarding the rest, often called a left-pack or compress operation.

 The naive way to do this is: